 This completely depends on the reason you’re taking pictures; is it for professional purposes or is it for the memories.
 Nowadays, cameras on phones are usually incredibly high quality and editing apps are all available on your phone as well.
 When I started traveling in 2015 I still always took a camera with me, however that quickly changed.
 I bought a new iPhone 8 which took better pictures than my old camera and was much, much easier to carry around than that bulky camera.

 There are several options for charging your phone, camera or laptop.
-I personally love this solar charger by Anker, it’s great for off the grid riding for longer amounts of time.
+I personally love this solar charger by Big Blue, it’s great for off the grid riding for longer amounts of time.
 If you’re going on a shorter riding holiday or if you have access to electricity more regularly, you might want to opt for a (small) power bank.
-I use this power bank that has a solar charger as well, but only when I have some access to electricity (like once a week) as it’s not the most reliable.
 Also, don’t forget to check if you need a power plug converter!

 First of all, the company you’re riding with might provide you with a saddle bag, so please check this first.
 Otherwise, you can either take your own saddle bag or fanny pack.
 I personally love to take my fanny pack!
 Click here to get it.
 It allows me to have all my essentials on me while riding and while hiking.
 You can also choose to buy your own saddlebag, this takes the weight off your own body but is not very practical if you also plan on hiking.